This is a 1961 Ad for the model 514 rifle used

 pickup reverb on = mine explosion.

-Those 250uf & 1500uf are what keeps the sound on.
+Those 250uf & 1500uf are what keeps the sound on along with the

-Volumes for both altered by the volume controls behind the grill.
+along with the volume controls behind the grill.

 Obviously the gunshot should be lower and the explosion louder.

-For those that do not have the
+For those that do not have the Muntz tape deck, (no Aux Amplifer) you

-muntz board, you too can re-activate the original effects
+too can re-activate

-by adding an external amp with magnetic cartridge preamp.
+by adding an external amp with magnetic cartridge pre amp.

 Here is a cheap one that shows